Let's get Composting!

 What!
 You don’t want a compost heap?!
 There are many other options to ensure you are not adding to the ever growing landfill so please read on…

 Have a bucket in the kitchen to keep the scraps in.
 Have a lid to keep the smells in and the bugs out.
 See if you have something suitable already or you can purchase from a large range of buckets to suit your kitchen look.
-This Brushed Stainless Steel Compost Pail will look good in a modern kitchen, and this Tuscan Compost Crock would look great in a country style kitchen.

 You can make your own – make sure there is no bottom and you have a lid.